GIXLabs/GIXLabs.github.io/how_to/Bambu_Lab.md

 ---
-title: 3D Print Your First Part (Bambu Lab X1 Carbon)
+title: 3D Print Your First Part
 layout: page
 parent: How To
 ---